HoffmannP/wolServer/README.md

 If you want to serve a favicon place a file `favicon.ico` in the template dir.

 ## wakeup target
 In some environments broadcasting magic packets does not work.
-Packets are not *also* send to the target IP
+Packets are therefore *also* send to the target IP.
 TODO: Configure the target for the packet per entry

 ## root mode